sillelien/s3-conf/README.md

 1. Create an S3 bucket
-2. Add files for each environment and call then <deploy-env>-env.sh
+2. Add files for each environment and call them <deploy-env>-env.sh
 3. Add the keys

     - AWS_ACCESS_KEY_ID=<your-key>